tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: what about cases where I want a modular machine to operate despite an error
 	- IDEA: e.g. 'go north' in antechamber triggers goblin
 	- IDEA: i.e. should it ever be possible to override an error?
 If so, then how?
+	- IDEA: the 'open portcullis' case is a special problem here - it will tell Burt it's locked...
+		- IDEA: but the Goblin should attack before Burt can touch the Portcullis
 	- IDEA: creation of a pre-validate() module called interupt() that can over-ride errors
 	- IDEA: implication here is that modular machines should be designed so that it is easy to trigger & run them from interupt()
 	- IDEA: the idea here is that narrative shoudld be able to trump simulation rules if desired (but it may take extra work)
 	- DECISION: use fake_door for now and swap on goblin death
+	- RECONSIDER: 'take axe' case is not easy to fake out... maybe I do need an interupt() module after all??
+- TBD: update take_err() creature check - allow hostile reaction if burt attempts to take goblin axe?

 - TBD: Description updates:
 	- TBD: hedgehog updates